Iron Range: Culture

-The Iron Range is known for Cornish pasties stuffed with a combination of ground beef and pork, rutabaga, onion, carrots, and potatoes.
+The Iron Range cuisine is known for Cornish pasties stuffed with a combination of beef, rutabaga, onion, carrots, and potatoes.
 Pasties were an easy lunch for those working deep in the iron mines.
 Slovenian and Croatian immigrants brought the honey-nut bread potica to the Iron Range; it is still served on Easter and Christmas in northern Minnesota.

+Ice hockey is a predominant sport in the region, which has produced several NHL players as well as the three members of the "Iron Range line" from the 1980 United States men's national ice hockey team that defeated the Soviet Union team in the "Miracle on Ice" game.
+In 2022, Hockeyland, a documentary focusing on high school hockey in the Iron Range and Duluth area was released.

 Politics

 The area has remained a Democratic-Farmer-Labor Party stronghold despite its predominantly white and rural population because of its history of a largely unionized workforce in the mining industry, the mainstay of the economy of the Iron Range.
-In 2004, John Kerry carried most of the counties in the region by a comfortable margin.
-This was perhaps aided by George W. Bush calling the area the "Iron Ridge" in a campaign speech.
+In 2004, John Kerry carried most of the counties in the region by a comfortable margin over George W. Bush.
 Barack Obama outperformed McCain in 2008, carrying every county in the Range.
 The area was the largest rural Democratic stronghold in Minnesota outside of the urban centers in Minneapolis and St. Paul.

-In 2016, Donald Trump's populist economic policies changed the Range's electoral profile.
+In 2016, Donald Trump's economic policies changed the Range's electoral profile.
 He won multiple counties, reduced past Democratic winning margins and received endorsements from local Democratic mayors.
+In the 2022 midterm elections, the Democratic-Farmer-Labor party lost more ground on the Iron Range, with Republican candidates running for lower-profile statewide offices flipping Carlton County.
+In the state legislature, Republicans picked up several seats on the Range despite losing both chambers overall.
+Nevertheless, the Range as a whole still votes slightly in favor of Democratic presidential nominees due to their high margins in Duluth, the range's most populous city.